-Anticipated Production Volume Aquifer Test Requirements

-T 1 4 •

-Tier 1 >2,000,000 to 12,000,000 Abbreviated pump test and

-gallons per year report

-Tier 2 >12,000,000 to Hydrogeologic report and may

-200,000,000 gallons per require installation of new

-year observation wells if existing

-wells are not available or

-adequate for monitoring.

-Tier 3 >200,000,000 gallons per Will require an aquifer test

-year work plan and monitoring well

-network plan.
-Will require

-installation of one or more new

-observation wells.
+Anticipated Production Volume, or Anticipated Target Aquifer Test Requirements Storage Volume Tier 1 >2,000,000 to 12,000,000 gallons per year Abbreviated pump test and report Tier 2 >12,000,000 to 200,000,000 gallons per year Hydrogeologic report and may require installation of new observation wells if existing wells are not available or adequate for monitoring.
+For ASR projects, additional water quality monitoring may be required in lieu of installing observation wells.
+Tier 3 >200,000,000 gallons per year Will require an aquifer test work plan and monitoring well network plan.
+Will require installation of one or more new observation wells.